A Driven Tagged Particle in Asymmetric Exclusion Processes: Current in AEP with a Blockage

-The third lemma says if an invariant measure $\bar{\nu}$ has a current with mean 0 and some weak limit $\nu^*$ of its Ces\`{a}ro means under translation is a Bernoulli measure $\mu_0$ with density 0, the densities of positive sites are identically $0$ for $\bar{v}$. \begin{lemma} Let $\bar{v}$ be an invariant measure with respect to the generator $\mathit{L}$, and $\nu^*$ be a weak limit of defined in \eqref{eq:Cesaro mean of nu}.
-If $\langle\bar{\nu},C_{-1,1}\rangle=0$ and $\langle\nu^*,\eta_x\rangle =0$ for some $x$ (which implies for all $x$ since $\nu^*$ is tranlational invariant), we have $\langle\bar{\nu},\eta_x\rangle = 0$ for all $x>0$. \end{lemma} \begin{proof}: We will divide the proof into 3 steps. \begin{enumerate}[label = S\arabic*.] \item Define a quantity $G_I$:
+The third lemma says if an invariant measure $\bar{\nu}$ has a current with a zero mean and some weak limit $\nu^*$ of its Ces\`{a}ro means under translation is a Bernoulli measure $\mu_0$ with density 0, the densities of positive sites are identically $0$ for $\bar{v}$. \begin{lemma} Let $\bar{v}$ be an invariant measure with respect to the generator $\mathit{L}$, and $\nu^*$ be a weak limit of of its Ces\`{a}ro means defined in \eqref{eq:Cesaro mean of nu}.
+If $\langle\bar{\nu},C_{-1,1}\rangle=0$ and $\langle\nu^*,\eta_x\rangle =0$ for some $x$ (which implies for all $x$ since $\nu^*$ is tranlation invariant), we have $\langle\bar{\nu},\eta_x\rangle = 0$ for all $x>0$. \end{lemma} \begin{proof} We will divide the proof into 3 steps. \begin{enumerate}[label = S\arabic*.] \item Define a quantity $G_i$:

 With identities $p(x,y) = p(y,x) + p(x,y)-p(y,x)$ and $\eta_x(1-\eta_y) -\eta_y(1-\eta_x) =\eta_x-\eta_y$, from \eqref{eq:current}, we get